Page updated 01/25/2021

 Ultimately, barring a government mandate, the decision to close must be made at the local level; ILA also recommends that every library monitor the guidance issued from the Illinois Department of Public Health.

-- Illinois Heartland Library System (IHLS) COVID-19 Update page offers general information, a way to report library closures with regard to delivery, IHLS and SHARE recommendations, periodic Directors Chats in Adobe Connect, and more.
+- Illinois Heartland Library System (IHLS) COVID-19 Update page offers general information, the latest materials quarantine information for the system, a way to report library closures with regard to delivery, IHLS and SHARE recommendations, periodic Directors Chats in Adobe Connect, and more.

-- Reaching Across Illinois Library System (RAILS) Library Pulse page includes general information, the latest news (which we will update as often as needed), information on what RAILS and libraries are doing regarding the virus, further suggestions on actions libraries might take, and links to other resources.
+- Reaching Across Illinois Library System (RAILS) Library Pulse page includes general information, the latest materials quarantine information for the system, current news, information on what RAILS and libraries are doing regarding the virus, further suggestions on actions libraries might take, and links to other resources.
 Post your library's policies and information about any closings.

 - SWAN (System Wide Automation Network), a consortium of 92 libraries in the southern and western Chicago suburbs, offers COVID-19 related resources to its members including a reopening plan survey, list of patron services while library buildings are closed, and more.